lilave232/PyCryptoCurrency/README.md

 If you would like to set a connect address and port type start server address port.
 Providing the address and port (i.e. start server 127.0.0.1 4444)

+Note: If you would like devices external to your network to be able to connect to your server you must provide your public IP address and port forward the port you wish to use.
+As this is device specific there are plenty of articles online the can help.

 ```bash
 Enter Command: start server localhost 4444
 Listening on port:4444